xtocdra/macbookpro13-2/README.md

 # or set the parameters in the systemd service to suite your preference.
 ```

-If the Touch Bar is still not working, try to hook up the module to <i>mkinitcpio.conf</i>,
+If the Touch Bar is still not working, try to hook up the module in <i>mkinitcpio.conf</i>,
 ```
 # nano /etc.mkinitcpio.conf
 MODULES=(apple-ib-tb)